Your cart is currently empty.

-This is of great concern to Terra & Co., so Amra & Azra decided to do their part and support global sustainability.
+This is of great concern to Terra & Co., so Amra & Azra decided to do their part and support global sustainability through their sustainable dental care brand.
 One way they do this, is by offering a natural bamboo charcoal toothbrush.
 Bamboo is a very sustainable crop.
 It is a fast growing grass that requires no fertilizer and self-regenerates from its own roots.
 This means it doesn’t need to be replanted and is a natural material, breaking down over time due to natural processes.
 Not to mention, that Terra & Co. isn’t contributing to the growing mounds of plastic into our environment.
 According to the United States Environmental Protection Agency, the U.S. produces a staggering 32 million tons of plastic waste a year and only 9% is recovered for recycling.
 That means a majority of plastics end up in our landfills and much of it ends up in local waterways and our oceans.

 Many of these sustainability issues don’t have to be permanent.
 If we all examine our behavior and habits, we can directly impact whether these issues can be reversed.
 Are you adding to the plastic wasteland that is ruining our planet?
-Do the brands and products you use daily, support sustainability?
+Do sustainable luxury brands and products you use daily, support sustainability?